TanmoySG/is-running/README.md

 ## Architecture of isRunning

 isRunning is a Python-Flask API Based Uptime Detector.
-The following is the architecture of isRunning.
+The following diagram shows the architecture of isRunning.

 ![isRunning_Diagram](/documentation/isRunning-Architecture.jpg)